 - 6.1 This indicator is identified as Core Output Indicator MG3(iv) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A. - 6.2 Paragraph 18 and 19 of the NPPF states that the Government is committed to securing economic growth and ensuring that the planning system does everything it can to support sustainable economic growth.
-The objective of this indicator is therefore, to assess whether sufficient employment space is being provided that assists in encouraging economic growth within Chelmsford. - 6.3 This indicator considers the gross permitted employment floorspace by type between April 2016 and March 2017.
-Employment floorspace is defined by the Use Classes Order (B1a, b, c, B2, and B8) and recorded below in Table 16. - 6.4 The largest increase in floorspace falls within use class B8, accounting for 78% of the total permitted floorspace.
-This was followed by B1a floorspace which accounted for 12% of the total permitted floorspace. - 6.5 Table 17 demonstrates the approvals for flexible floorspace within the B Use Class categories.
+The objective of this indicator is therefore, to assess whether sufficient employment space is being provided that assists in encouraging economic growth within Chelmsford. - 6.3 This indicator considers the gross permitted employment floorspace by type between April 2017 and March 2018.
+Employment floorspace is defined by the Use Classes Order (B1a, b, c, B2, and B8) and recorded below in Table 16. - 6.4 The largest increase in floorspace falls within Use Class B8, accounting for 39% of the total permitted floorspace.
+This is followed by B1a which accounts for 22% of the total permitted floorspace, B2 which accounts for 21% and B1c which accounts for 18% of the total permitted floorspace. - 6.5 Table 17 demonstrates the approvals for flexible floorspace within the B Use Class categories.